 Before heading over to upgrading, remember to optimize and clean up your Mac to make it ready.
 Remember you need to have enough space for the new version.
-This means you may have to remove your Mac purgeable space by a reliable tool, just click this link to have a try: https://www.imymac.com/mac-cleaner/mac-purgeable.html.
+This means you may have to remove your Mac's purgeable space with a reliable tool.

 Here are the important things you need to do before upgrading:

 After thoroughly cleaning your Mac, I guess it’s time to head on for the High Sierra.
 Go ahead, click that upgrade button.

 Now that we are clear on what is better between Sierra vs. High Sierra for your Mac, I guess you are all for what is best only for your device.

 Even if you cannot easily let go of the older version due to some apps you fell in love with, surely you can find better and improved features with the new High Sierra.